-All undergraduate students at BW pursue a course of study sufficiently varied to acquaint them with a broad spectrum of human knowledge and to provide them a strong foundation in core academic skills.
+All undergraduate students at BW pursue a course of study sufficiently varied to acquaint them with a broad spectrum of knowledge and to provide them a strong foundation in core academic skills.
 The knowledge and skills that students utilize and develop through their core courses are essential to their success in academic work as well as in their personal and professional lives.
-The core requirements include course work in the following areas: foundation courses in Mathematics, English Composition, and Liberal Arts and Sciences (LAS 200); breadth courses in the Humanities, Social Sciences and Natural Sciences; wellness courses in Health and Physical Education; coursework in International Studies; and coursework in Diversity Studies.
-Completion of a minor adds depth in a particular area of study, to balance the breadth provided by distribution requirements across the major disciplinary areas in the Liberal Arts and Sciences.
+The core requirements include course work in the following areas: foundation courses in Mathematics, English Composition, and First-Year Experience (FYE 100); breadth courses in the Humanities, Social Sciences and Natural Sciences; wellness courses in Health and Physical Education; coursework in International Studies; and coursework in Diversity Studies.
+Completion of a minor adds depth in a particular area of study, to balance the breadth provided by distribution requirements across the Liberal Arts and Sciences.
 Each core course provides an opportunity for students to develop their skills in at least two of the following areas: written communication, oral communication, critical thinking, quantitative literacy, computer/information literacy, and teamwork.